Hexstatic: History

 The current Hexstatic duo of Stuart Warren Hill and Robin Brunson have been together since 1997.
 Before that time Stuart Hill had been producing visuals for the Big Chill Festival. and had a visuals company called SP Visuals with Pod Bluman.
-Brunson had been working in computer animation and producing and DJing for Skint records offshoot Undr 5's as Rareforce.
+Brunson had been working in computer animation and producing and DJing for Skint records offshoot Under 5's as Rareforce.
 Both wanted to combine their video talents with music.
 They gradually took over for the original Hex group which consisted of graphic design artists Robert Pepperell and Miles Visman and Coldcut members Matt Black and Jonathan More.

 Hex

 This first version, known simply as Hex, fused an interest in computer programming and animation with their talent for video design and knowledge of club culture to create a range of multimedia projects.
 In 1990, they produced music videos for artists such as The Fall and Queen Latifah as well as graphics for television stations.
 Also that year they created the first pop music video created entirely on home micro computers (Apple Macintosh, Amiga, etc.) for "Coldcut’s Christmas Break."
 In 1991, they released the video game "Top Banana" along with a 12" single mix of the game's sound track.
 A year later they included the game along with rave visuals, techno and ambient music all on one CD-ROM billed as a "multi dimensional future entertainment product."
-The group continued to put out interactive CD-ROM and CD-I titles throughout the mid nineties.
+The group continued to put out interactive CD-ROM and CD-i titles throughout the mid nineties.
 During this time they also performed live visuals for clubs and chillouts.
 Their final contribution came in 1997, when they helped create the CD-ROM version of Coldcut's Let Us Play! album which featured tracks by its own offspring Hexstatic.
 Hex officially disbanded in 1999 due to internal tensions.